 What I love most about Valentine’s Day is not the sappy grand gestures consumer America encourages.
-Everything I love about Valentine’s Day harkens back to my childhood memories as a little girl sitting with doilies, heart stickers, constructional paper, and pink crayons making cards for all my friends and family.
-This charming, homey wreath echoes those handmade memories.
+Everything I love about Valentine’s Day hearkens back to my childhood memories as a little girl sitting with doilies, heart stickers, constructional paper, and pink crayons making cards for all my friends and family.
+This lovely little wreath echoes those handmade memories.

 Styrofoam wreath form

 yarn (I chose a multi colored one, but you could choose solid.
 I just love the soft pink and chocolate.)

 a few pieces of felt (Again, choose yur colors.
 I prefer pink over red.)

 How to Make a Homemade Valentine’s Day Wreath